NREL/hasty/README.md

 1. Install `pyenv` and `pyenv-virtualenv` for your system
 1. Install a python version through pyenv: `$ pyenv install 3.6.5`
-1. Create a new `haste` specific environment: `$ pyenv virtualenv 3.6.5 haste`
+1. Create a new `hasty` specific environment: `$ pyenv virtualenv 3.6.5 hasty`
-1. Activate the environment in the root of the `path/to/Haste`: `$ pyenv local haste`
+1. Activate the environment in the root of the `path/to/Hasty`: `$ pyenv local hasty`
 1. Check it is set correctly:
     ```
     $ pyenv version
-    haste (set by /Users/user/path/to/haste/.python-version)
+    hasty (set by /Users/user/path/to/hasty/.python-version)
     ```
 1. Install dependencies: `$ pip install -r requirements.txt`
 1. Activate pre-commit: `$ pre-commit install`
 1. Check that pre-commit is installed: `$ pre-commit --version`
 1. Check that tests are able to run: `$ tox`

-# Running Haste
+# Running Hasty
 After [setup](#setup) is complete, the web app can be run.
 We have committed migrations in order to populate the following:
 - Versions: Only Haystack 3.9.9 and Brick 1.1 are supported at this time
 - Haystack marker tags: `q = "SELECT ?m WHERE { ?m rdfs:subClassOf* ph:marker}"`